Salyut 1

-Salyut 1 was modified from one of the Almaz airframes, and was made out of five components: a transfer compartment, a main compartment, two auxiliary compartments, and the Orion 1 Space Observatory.
+Salyut 1 was adapted from an Almaz airframe and comprised five components: a transfer compartment, a main compartment, two auxiliary compartments, and the Orion 1 Space Observatory.
+It was visited by the Soyuz 10 and Soyuz 11 missions.
+While the crew of Soyuz 10 was able to soft dock, the hard-docking failed, forcing the crew to abort their mission.
+The Soyuz 11 crew successfully docked, spending 23 days aboard Salyut 1 conducting experiments.
+The Soyuz 11 crew died of asphyxia caused by a valve failure just before reentry, making them the only humans to have died above the Kármán line.

-Salyut 1 was visited by Soyuz 10 and Soyuz 11.
-The hard-docking of Soyuz 10 failed and the crew had to abort this mission.
-The Soyuz 11 crew achieved successful hard docking and performed experiments in Salyut 1 for 23 days.
-However, they were killed by asphyxia caused by failure of a valve just prior to Earth reentry, and are the only people to have died above the Kármán line.
-Salyut 1's mission was later terminated, and it burned up on reentry into Earth's atmosphere on October 11, 1971.
+Following the deaths, the mission of Salyut 1 was terminated, and the station reentered Earth's atmosphere, burning up on October 11, 1971.

 Background

 Salyut 1 originated as a modification of the Soviet military's Almaz space station program that was then in development.
 After the landing of Apollo 11 on the Moon in July 1969, the Soviets began shifting the primary emphasis of their crewed space program to orbiting space stations, with a possible lunar landing later in the 1970s if the N-1 rocket became flight-worthy.
 Leonid Brezhnev canceled the lunar landing program in 1974 after four catastrophic N-1 launch failures.
 One other motivation for the space station program was a desire to one-up the US Skylab program then in development.
 The basic structure of Salyut 1 was adapted from the Almaz with a few modifications and would form the basis of all Soviet space stations through Mir.

-Civilian Soviet space stations were internally referred to as DOS (the Russian acronym for "Long-duration orbital station"), although publicly, the Salyut name was used for the first six DOS stations (Mir was internally known as DOS-7).
+Civilian Soviet space stations were internally referred to as DOS (Durable Orbital Station), although publicly, the Salyut name was used for the first six DOS stations (Mir was internally known as DOS-7).
 Several military experiments were nonetheless carried on Salyut 1, including the OD-4 optical visual ranger, the Orion ultraviolet instrument for characterizing rocket exhaust plumes, and the highly classified Svinets radiometer.